FIRE 7: Automatic Reduction with Modular Approach: Installation and usage

 \subsection{New tools for manipulating IBP tables}

-We have also developed a number of useful utilities working with {\tt FIRE} tables.
-All of them produce the list of options if called with the {\tt --help} flag, so let us outline briefly their usage.
+We have also developed a number of useful utilities for working with {\tt FIRE} tables.
+All of them produce the list of options if called with the {\tt --help} flag, so let us briefly outline their usage.
 Some practical examples will be given in Section \ref{sec:toolExamples}.